Greater Blue Mountains Area

 Extreme fires with climate change are impacting the cultural values.

-The GBMA contains over one million hectares with key benefits on a local, regional and global level of nature conservation with exceptional representation of Eucalyptus-dominated sclerophyll ecosystems and biodiversity; recreation for the highly attractive natural scenery and extensive wilderness areas and close proximity to Sydney (over 4.5 million people); education for the explanation of natural processes in evolution of landscapes and scientific research for building knowledge.
+The GBMA contains over one million hectares with key benefits at the local, regional and global levels.
+It provides great opportunities for recreation within very scenic landscapes that have extensive wilderness areas and close proximity to Sydney.
+It is a very valuable educational resource regarding natural processes, evolution of landscapes, and scientific research for building knowledge.

 www.environment.nsw.gov.au